RetroDECK/ES-DE/CONTRIBUTING.md

 ### Coding style:

-The coding style for EmulationStation-DE is mostly a combination of the Linux Kernel style (although that's C it's close enough to C++ as far as I'm concerned) and Google's C++ guidelines.
+The coding style for ES-DE is mostly a combination of the Linux kernel style (although that's C it's close enough to C++ as far as I'm concerned) and Google's C++ guidelines.

 Please refer to these documents here: